UK WORKSHOPS

 The numbers attending his workshops are kept fairly small.
 This ensures everyone gets individual tuition and guidance throughout the day so they can learn a lot about the medium they're working in and achieve great results.

-Subject: Birds
+Subject: Monkeys

-Course length: 6 x 1.5 hour classes (9 hours total)
+Course length: 6 x 1.5-hour lessons (9 hours total)

-A workshop kit containing everything you need is available to purchase for this course for £9
+A workshop kit containing everything you need is available to purchase for this course for £11.99

 Suitable for: Beginners and advanced artists.